opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 [^5]: It is also not a good idea to blindly label a Geometry as a Geography;
-however, this comes up much less frequently since Spatial Type implementations that include Geography as an option are well aware of the problems associated with this.
+however, this comes up much less frequently since Spatial Type implementations that include Geography as an option are usually well aware of the problems associated with this and provide explicit mechanisms to perform this conversion.

 Some Spatial Type implementations have two data types: Geometry and Geography.
 Both Geometry and Geography type implementations interpret coordinate values